mizudrakon/Math/misCpp/README.md

 * quicksort in place allowing a custom comparator like the std::sort in algorithm.
   * I should implement a trivial sort function to do some \< n case...
   * not sure what else now, it's in-place, so memory-wise it should be pretty ok, it's using a queue for start, end indexes of every partial range instead of being called recursively, which should save us some stack...
-* quickselect - returns k-th largest element, but I haven't started on it
+* quickselect - returns k-th largest element, but it's an untested first implementation.

+#### Matrix
+* I'm taking my school Matrix class and I'm going to improve it.